icl/oldassign/GITHUB.markdown

 ###Adding Files To add files to your project you use the `git add` command.

-17. Make a new file in the directory
+17. Make a new file in the directory; you can put whatever you want in it.

 18. Git status should now show your new file: